 What is a Delivery Receipt?

-Where an invoice is a request for payment, a delivery receipt is proof that the customer receives after they have received the product and paid for it.
+Where an invoice is a request for payment, a delivery receipt is a proof that the customer receives it after they have received the product and paid for it.
 After the transaction has been settled and your company receives the payment for any given product, a receipt is given so that the customer has a record of the successful exchange.
 Receipts are actually not a legal requirement, but most businesses will give them because it’s better for the overall functionality of their operation and for customer records.
 They are most commonly printed and sent through the mail or can be written on the spot.

 Electronic receipts are also becoming more common.
 If the product is delivered, then the customer will most likely receive a receipt with it to secure the final stages of the purchase and give them peace of mind.
 No matter which method you choose to give a delivery receipt, these are important proof-of-purchase documents that are important for both the customers and the business overall.
 It allows the customer to have the option to return or exchange products if necessary.
 Keeping track of these receipts and sending them out can be a daunting task if you don’t have the proper management system, and outsourcing the printing and mailing might be a wise option to consider to alleviate the pressure.